trentinrossi/integration-expert/README.md

 ## Credentials for testing purposes only

+Please, use this tokens and MongoDB URL only for tests.

 | For       | Use                                                                                                             |
 | --------- | --------------------------------------------------------------------------------------------------------------- |
 | Pipedrive | 6bde503dca8c8b5aab332ac24aa20101247ce2d7                                                                        |